 Smartphones have become an integral part of every tech solution, and most people now choose to interact via an IOS or an Android phone than large screen desktops and computers.

 Devices like tablets and smartphones have continued to play an essential role in our everyday life for many consumers.

-A mobile developer can choose to develop for a specific platform such as Android, IOS, Windows, or even develop for all ( cross-platform apps).
+A mobile developer can choose to develop for a specific platform such as Android, IOS, or Windows, or even develop for all ( cross-platform apps).

 To master mobile development, you need to deviate from the usual frontend and backend tools, though you can add them to your tool belt.

-To begin your journey towards the mastery of web development, you need adequate offline and online resources.
+To begin your journey towards mastery of web development, you need adequate offline and online resources.
 Most people prefer to use paid Bootcamps, but not all fingers are equal; most people do not even have enough money to pay for a Bootcamp.

 If you fall into the category above, you need a great online resource to get you started.

-This is one of the very accessible and most effortless channels to get started from; personally, as a web developer, I developed myself in web development by learning from free YouTube channels such as The NewBoston, and The Coding for Entrepreneurs, and so many others.
+This is one of the very accessible and effortless channels to get started from; personally, as a web developer, I developed myself in web development by learning from free YouTube channels such as The NewBoston, The Coding for Entrepreneurs, and so many others.